georgegognadze/awesome-resources/README.md

 + <a href="http://www.lynda.com/Developer-training-tutorials/50-0.html/" target="_blank"> Lynda </a> lynda.com is a leading online learning company that helps anyone learn business, software, technology and creative skills to achieve personal and professional goals. :arrows_counterclockwise:
 + <a href="https://courses.platzi.com/" target="_blank"> Platzi </a> Develop your skills by learning from top industry leaders at your own pace.
 Learn Marketing, Design, Programming and more to help grow your career!  :arrows_counterclockwise:
 + <a href="https://laracasts.com/" target="_blank"> Laracasts </a> The best PHP and Laravel screencasts on the web.  :moneybag:

+#### Getting ready for coding interview questions
++ <a href="https://leetcode.com/" target="_blank"> LeetCode </a> LeetCode provides real technical interview programming questions with a variety of difficulties.
+The Online Judge gives you immediate feedback on the correctness and efficiency of your algorithm which facilitates a great learning experience. :arrows_counterclockwise:
++ <a href="https://hackerrank.com/" target="_blank"> HackerRank </a> HackerRank is a recruiting platform that provides competitive programming challenges, in which programmers' submission is scored on the accuracy of their output. :arrows_counterclockwise:

 #### License